 Security & Encryption

-KeePass and KeePassX both offer SHA-256 encryption.
-They encrypt passwords while running to shut the potential backdoor of your OS’s dumping memory to disk that could reveal passwords.
+KeePass and KeePassX both use the Advanced Encryption Standard (AES) and the Twofish algorithm to encrypt their password databases.
+These algorithms are highly secure — AES is even approved by the National Security Agency for top secret information.
 Further, both programs provide complete database encryption, safeguarding your usernames, PINs, credit card numbers and other information as well.
 KeePass supports encrypting databases using Windows user account credentials.

 You gain access to the KeePassX database with a password, a key-file such as a flash drive or both.
-Combining the SHA-256 encryption with the key-file option gives you a strong two-factor authentication that is less susceptible to breaches.
-Both password managers let you customize the generator and feature a quality indicator that tests the strength of your chosen passwords.
+And both password managers let you customize the generator and feature a quality indicator that tests the strength of your chosen passwords.

 KeePass and KeePassX can support several operating systems including Windows 32-bit and 64-bit.
 It runs seamlessly with Windows 7, 8, Vista and XP, too.
 The programs also work with various versions of Android, Linux, iOS and Mac OS X as well.